vsoch/vsoch.github.io/_posts/2018/2018-08-16-opensource-art.md

 > The engineer that loves the algorithms can contribute to the algorithm.

 And the engineer that loves systems and infrastructure and software can build things using them!
 And the artist can contribute new textures to flow through those things!
+With initiatives like this, these separate groups might start talking more to one another, and we make more friends.
+Everyone wins!
 We then save them as artifacts so someone can come along and take a look.
 If a contribution has some element that needs to be fixed or isn't appropriate, the human eye can catch this.
 We put it on hold, and then approve it.